emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 ### The Data

-The following CSV files were used during data cleaning and analysis:
+The following .csv files were used during data cleaning and analysis:

 <div style="display: flex; gap: 40px;">